fs-linguistics/Fachschaft-Planning/precourse/dates.md

    - Welcome Ice breakers by Paula at like 9:30
    - At 10 Go to the room,
    - Dorka's introduction to computanial linguisttics -
+     - Alma, Moodle, Horde, Ilias, Login, Virtual resources
    - Paula gives everyone a tour
 - Tuesday
-  - Explaning program structure
+  - 2PM: Explaning program structure
+    - Module Handbook
     - General overview first
     - Break
     - Going what is programming
     - Class spceific overview
+  - 3PM Sign up for courses on Alma, Language Courses
 - Wednesday
-  - Add a small session for questions
-  - Maybe split at this point for advanced people
-  - For advanced people,
-    - we can show them something cool
-    - Also talk about courses
+  - 2PM What is programming
-  - Noobs
+  - 3PM
     - Git
     - Commandline
     - Debugging
 - Thursday
   - Intro to Installing an IDE
-  - For those that already did it, they can come later
-  - Alma
-  - Signing up for classes
+  - Sign up for classes
 - Friday
   - More Paula or stuff
   - Q and A session
-  - And if we really have time we can play a game
+  - Living here
+  - Potental Games

   -